RuZhan2024/10_health_33724876/Report.md

 10. Material Design-inspired UI
      The shared main.css stylesheet has been customised to follow Material Design principles: primary and secondary colour palette, elevated surfaces, rounded cards, pill-shaped buttons, clear focus states, and responsive layouts.
 Tables, forms, flash messages, and navigation elements all share a consistent look and feel.
 This not only improves the user experience, but also shows attention to front-end design and accessibility within a server-rendered Express and EJS project.

-In the report document, example code snippets could be taken from:

-- `_middleware.js` (showing requireAdmin)
-- `routes/auth.js` (login logic and login_audit insert)
-- `routes/admin.js` (role and active toggling)
-- `routes/search.js` (search queries)
-- `routes/weather.js` (external API integration and error handling)

-These features together demonstrate not only that the application can meet the lab requirements, but also that it uses realistic patterns for security, maintainability, user experience, and integration with external services.